Preschool Spring Theme

 ~Submitted by Cathie in Florida

 2 Spring Ideas

 Two ideas that I used with my kiddos yesterday were:

-One activity that the children to enjoyed was to make a flower garden in our sand table.
+One activity that the children to enjoy was to make a flower garden in our sand table.
 I supplied them with small plastic shovels, empty yogurt containers, & a basket of inexpensive fake flowers in three different heights (precut).
-I suggested that the kids plant flowers of various heights, kinds & sizes.
+I suggested that the kids' plant flowers of various heights, kinds & sizes.
 As they planted, I demonstrated how to compare the sizes of the

 flowers using words such as big, tall, tallest, short, shorter, shortest & so on.
 We had fun with our gardening!